UW-CTRL/lmc-book/_sources/homework/hw02solution.md

 :class: dropdown

-Using the polynomial coefficients found in part (i), the velocity components are:
+Using the polynomial coefficients found in part (i), the trajectories are:

 $$
   \begin{align*}